lindnjoe/Sovoron_klipper/README.md

-# Sovoron Klipper AFC & OpenAMS Integration Guide
+# Klipper Klipper AFC & OpenAMS Integration Guide

-This repository packages the firmware modules, configuration, and macros required to run Sovoron printers with both the Automatic Filament Changer (AFC) and the OpenAMS multi-spool management system.
+This repository packages the firmware modules, configuration, and macros required to run Klipper printers with both the Automatic Filament Changer (AFC) and the OpenAMS multi-spool management system.
 It combines the upstream `klipper_openams` Python extension with a complete Klipper configuration tailored for dual OpenAMS units feeding an AFC-based toolchanger.

 ## Table of Contents
 1. [System Architecture](#system-architecture)